TEG-Blue·Interactive tools on .com →

 What state is the nervous system in right now — and can it move?

 All four states — including the safest — are designed to be temporary.
-The nervous system is built to return to physiological baseline after each activation.
+The nervous system is designed to restore Physiological Baseline after each activation.
 When it does not, any state can become chronic — and a chronic state reorganizes perception, cognition, and relational capacity so thoroughly that the reorganization may no longer be recognizable as a state at all.

 The key measure is not which state the system occupies.
-It is whether the system retains the capacity to move — to shift in response to changing conditions, and to return to rest.
+It is whether the system retains the capacity to move — to shift in response to changing conditions, and to restore Physiological Baseline.

 Core Propositions